Eton Shirts: 1950–2000

 At the beginning of the 1950s, Skjortfabriken Special launched the so-called "Eton shirt", created with inspiration from the famous Eton College.
 In the mid-1950s, export started to Great Britain but since Skjortfabriken Special was difficult to pronounce for non-Swedes, "Eton" was adopted as the company name.

 In connection with the international expansion, a new and modern factory was built in Gånghester.
 The building still functions as the company headquarters.
 During the 1980s, Eton started working to offer high quality, premium shirts.

 In 1992, Eton presented, after a collaboration with Swiss experts, the world's first non-iron shirt in 100% cotton.
 The first reseller was the British department store Harrods, which sold more than 600 shirts the first week alone.

 2001–present

 In 2012, family-owned Eton was acquired by the Swedish private equity firm Litorina.
-In 2016, Swedish private equity group EQT Partners became Eton's new owner.
+In 2016, Swedish private equity group EQT AB became Eton's new owner.

 Key people

-Eton's creative director and responsible for design is Sebastian Dollinger.
 Hans Davidson, grandson to the founders Annie and David Petterson, was the CEO between 1989-2019.
 At the beginning of 2019, Eton announced that Hans Davidson, after more than 30 years as acting CEO, would step down and hand over the role to David Thörewik, former managing director at Weekday, one of the independent brands in the H&M group.